 You can then click on the Customize button that appears below it and it’ll take you to the WordPress Customizer.

 There, you can enable the dark mode switch and define the color palette for the dark mode.
 It also lets you pick the palette based on the OS theme.

-You can also customize the appearance of the switch they way you want.
+You can also customize the appearance of the switch the way you want.

 You can visit your website on the frontend and click the switch on the bottom right corner to test the dark mode.

-Overall, Kadence implementation of dark mode is perfect for blogs and users who into the Kadence Memebership.
+Overall, Kadence implementation of the dark mode is perfect for blogs and users who have the Kadence Membership.

 Should You Use The Dark Mode WordPress Plugin?

 The night mode does add to the good user experience of the reader.
 If you have a blog, adding dark mode can enhance the reading experience of your users.